doctrine/migrations/README.markdown

 You maybe noticed in the last example that we defined a _down()_ method which drops the users table that we created.
 This method allows us to easily revert changes the schema has been migrated to.
-The _migrate_ command takes a _--version_ option which you can use to roll back your schema to a specific version of your migrations:
+The _migrate_ command takes a _version_ argument which you can use to roll back your schema to a specific version of your migrations:

-    $ ./doctrine migrations:migrate --version=0
+    $ ./doctrine migrations:migrate 0
-    Doctrine Command Line Interface
+    Are you sure you wish to continue? y

-     == Current version is 20100323160310 ==
+    Migrating down to 0 from 20100416130422

-      -- reverting 20100323160310
+      -- reverting 20100416130422

          -> DROP TABLE addresses

       -- reverted

-      -- reverting 20100323140330
+      -- reverting 20100416130401

          -> DROP TABLE users